0xmudur/chart-demo/README.md

 ## My Steps

 - Get JSON data from API.
-- Modelling OR parsing data.
+- Modelling and parsing data.
-- Search AND learn library methods.
+- Search and learn library methods.
 - Create widget for UI.
-- Inject all dependencies into the widgets.
+- Inject all state into the widgets.

 Library in use : https://pub.dev/packages/fl_chart